marcc-hpc/esc/docs/_common/software-modules.md

 The entire list includes many more complex packages.
 We encourage all users to consult the list when they need new software.

-### Open issue: module conflicts
+### Returning to the original modules

-You cannot unload the `stack` module to return to the original tree at this time.
-This differs from the standard [Lmod](https://lmod.readthedocs.io/en/latest/) method to accomodate our use of two entirely distinct sets of modules.
+You cannot unload the `stack` module (if you try, you will see a warning message).
+This differs from the standard [Lmod](https://lmod.readthedocs.io/en/latest/) method in order to accomodate our use of two entirely distinct sets of modules.
 Instead, use `ml original` to return to the default modules system if the new stack does not interest you.
-You cannot repeatedly execute `ml stack` because this module replaces the entire software tree.
-We have not yet found a more elegant way to switch between the original and new software modules, hence we encourage you to run `ml stack` once from your `~/.bashrc` at login, once per session when logging on, or once per SLURM script.
-You may receive an error if you attempt to load it twice, but this should not stop you from accessing the underlying modules.

-For example, you may find that loading the new stack with `ml stack` followed by an interactive SLURM session may cause a conflict.
-This is caused by our use of an *ad hoc* solution for supplying *two separate* module trees.
-You will see a warning message that looks like this: `The following module(s) are unknown: "stack"`.
-If you see this error, then either you already have the new stack loaded, or you need to run `ml original` first to return to the original modules.
-The warning should not interfere with your use of either set of software modules, as long as they are visible on the `module avail` list.
+We provide hints when you load the `stack` module to remind you of the right command.
+If you want to permanently use the new modules, load `stack` and then save your default modules with `ml save` which will save your current modules as the default for next time

 ### More efficient R packages {#stack_R}